The carbon footprint of proposed $\rm e^+e^-$ Higgs factories: Carbon footprint per physics outcome

 The baseline FCC-ee operation model has so far included only two interaction points (IP), but the collider layout was recently modified to be compatible with the operation of up to four detectors~\cite{Bernardi:2022hny}.
 The total number of Higgs bosons expected to be produced at these four IPs is expected to be up to 1.7 times larger than that produced at two IPs, thus reducing the energy consumption per Higgs boson to less than 1.8\,MWh/Higgs.
 As a Higgs factory, {\bf FCC-ee with four IPs would therefore be one order-of-magnitude more energy-efficient than ILC or $\bf C^3$}, for example.

-While the energy efficiency expressed in MWh/Higgs is a closer evaluation of the environmental footprint of each collider than the instantaneous power or the annual energy consumption, it still does not give the full and accurate picture of the environmental impact, dominated by the contribution to global warming resulting from greenhouse gas emission, which itself strongly depends on where and when the energy is produced.
-Today, about 80\% of the energy produced in France originates from nuclear plants, and is therefore mostly carbon-free.
+While the energy efficiency expressed in MWh/Higgs is a closer evaluation of the environmental footprint of each collider than the instantaneous power or the annual energy consumption, it still does not give the full and accurate picture.
+The environmental impact is dominated by the contribution to global warming resulting from greenhouse gas emission, which itself strongly depends on where and when the energy is produced.
+Today, more than 90\% of the electricity used to operate the CERN accelerators originates from carbon-free sources (nuclear, hydro-electric, solar, and wind) in France.
 As a consequence, a MegaWatt-hour used at CERN to power a collider has a much smaller carbon footprint than a MegaWatt-hour used in the US, in Japan, or in China.

 The carbon intensity for electricity production (in kg $\rm CO_2$ eq. / MWh) by the different countries can be obtained from Ref.~\cite{CO2}, at least for Japan, France and US Illinois, as shown in Fig.~\ref{fig:CO2} for 2021.
 Data from China were not made available to this application at the time of writing this note, and the specific location of CEPC is not known, but average data over the whole China in 2021 can be found at \url{https://lowcarbonpower.org/map-gCO2eq-kWh-iea}, still allowing a rough footprint estimate to be made.
 These data are displayed in the second row of Table~\ref{tab:CO2} for each of the five $\rm e^+e^-$ Higgs factory projects, under the assumptions that CLIC or FCC-ee would be operated at CERN, ILC at KEK, $\rm C^3$ at FNAL, and CEPC from somewhere in China.
 The carbon footprint of each Higgs boson produced is the product of the energy consumption per Higgs boson from Table~\ref{tab:Higgs} by the carbon intensity of the energy used by each Higgs factory, and is displayed in the last row of Table~\ref{tab:CO2}.